Graduate Fellowship Program Overview

 MENTORING Each Fellow will receive mentoring from a Foreign Service Officer throughout the duration of the fellowship.

-CURRICULUM Fellows must obtain graduate degrees in international affairs or a related subject such as public administration, public policy, international relations, business administration, economics, history, political science, communications, or foreign languages at a graduate or professional school approved by the Rangel Program.
+CURRICULUM Fellows must obtain graduate degrees in a field of study relevant to a career in the State Department Foreign Service, such as public administration, public policy, international relations, business administration, economics, history, political science, communications, or foreign languages at a graduate or professional school approved by the Rangel Program.
 Studies in law do not satisfy this requirement.
 Applicants apply to two-year graduate programs at U.S. universities simultaneously with their application to the Rangel Program.